Certified Hockey Professional designation

 The CHP is only awarded to individuals who are members in good standing of BHI.
 In order to qualify, members must:

-- Provide reference letters affirming that they possess the professional demeanour and moral character expected of CHPs
+- Provide two reference letters affirming that they possess the professional demeanor and moral character expected of CHPs

-- Complete the CHP Professional Education Program (CHP-PrEP) through BHI’s academic partner, Athabasca University.
+- Complete the CHP program through BHI’s academic partner, Athabasca University

 Those who hold the CHP are required to demonstrate on an annual basis that they are maintaining their professional currency through continuing education and attendance at industry events.

-Prior to beginning your CHP-PrEP courses, you are required to take a one week orientation to ensure you are prepared for the online learning environment and set-up for success.
+Prior to beginning your CHP courses, you are required to take a one week orientation to ensure you are prepared for the online learning environment and set-up for success.

-The six courses that comprise the CHP-PrEP are as follows:
+The six courses that comprise the CHP are as follows:

 - The Business of Hockey